Actions and Next Steps

 1. Using this Procedure

-This procedure should be used to action the outcome of a contact or written referral regarding a person with Care and Support needs.
-It should not be used when the contact or written referral was in regard to a carer.
+This procedure should be used to action the outcome of a contact, written referral or review request regarding a person with Care and Support needs.
+It should not be used when the contact, written referral or review is in regard to a carer.

 If the contact or written referral relates to a carer, see Actions and Next Steps (Carers).

-Note: This procedure is used by all of the following teams and services:
+Note: This procedure is used by all teams.

 2. Providing Information and Advice